bgrenn/ragdemo/README.md

 8. Load the model into the database so you can show both a DB model for embedding, and embedding from ollama

+Once completed, you can also use the chunking.png and upload it to the "shared component" static workspace items to have it displayed on page 60.